January in Australia is ruined.

-This year the Morrison government has added fuel to what is already a combustible atmosphere by making it compulsory for local government to hold citizenship ceremonies on Australia Day or be forbidden from holding them at all.
+Last year the Morrison government has added fuel to what is already a combustible atmosphere by making it compulsory for local government to hold citizenship ceremonies on Australia Day or be forbidden from holding them at all.

 Remarkably, in an act the Prime Minister has described as helping, “Australians better understand Captain Cook’s historic voyage and its legacy for exploration, science and reconciliation," he has seemingly made a captain’s call on Captain Cook.
 The announcement of $6.7 million dollars to fund a replica of the Endeavour, to circumnavigate Australia is as calculated as it is insulting to Aboriginal Australians.